-During the Reported Period, our Group exported approximately 29.2% of its products to international markets.
+During the Reported Period, our Group exported approximately 31.4% of its products to international markets.
 Such sales were denominated in US dollars or other foreign currencies, while our Group's purchases denominated in US dollars or other foreign currencies accounted for less than 10.0% of our total purchases.
 Our Group used certain forward contracts means to reduce its foreign currency exposure.
 Our management will closely monitor the exchange rate fluctuations to ensure sufficient precautionary measures against any adverse impacts.

-During the Reported Period, our Group borrowed US-dollar denominated bank loans amounted to RMB609.7 million to hedge the exchange risk of US-dollar denominated receivables arising from export sales.
+Our Group purchased certain forward contracts or other means to reduce its foreign currency exposure.
+In addition, our Group borrowed US-dollar denominated bank loans/convertible bonds to hedge the exchange risk of US-dollar denominated receivables arising from export sales.